Highland County church volunteer killed in accident

 HIGHLAND COUNTY, Ohio (WXIX) - A volunteer at New Life Church & Ministries in Hillsboro was killed in an accident Friday afternoon.

-Linda Bowman, the assistant pastor at New Life, says Sandy Ray was putting a cone down in front of a truck and the driver did not see her.
+Sandy Ray was putting a cone down in front of a truck and the driver did not see her, according to Linda Bowman, the assistant pastor at New Life, who witnessed what happened.

 The coroner says Ray, 60, died at the scene.